Getting started to grow Instagram with Combin Growth

 Note that Instagram algorithm is sensitive to repeated and very similar comments.
 Make sure the text does not come off as spam-like and keep an eye on how many alike comments are you are going to leave.
 The recommended ratio is 1 text variation per 5-7 comments.

 Accounts you don’t want to accidentally unfollow during mass unfollowing actions can be protected.
-Open the Users tab > Followings select one, several or all accounts, click on one of them with the right mouse button and pick the Add user(s) to Safe list option.
+Open the Users tab > Followings select one, several or all accounts, click on one of them with the right mouse button and pick the Add user(s) to the Safe list option.

 Accounts that do not mutually follow you back can be found and mass unfollowed at the Users tab > Following > Not followers by selecting the accounts and clicking the Unfollow button.

-All user lists, Following, Followers, Unfollowed, Safe and Black lists, can be exported in CSV and XLS formats.
+All user lists, the Following, Followers, Unfollowed, Safe and Black lists, can be exported in CSV and XLS formats.
 Sort the accounts by date of following, last interaction date, number of followers and name.
 Hide accounts you aren’t interested in, such as accounts followed through Combin, accounts scheduled to be unfollowed, private profiles, and interaction inefficient accounts.
 Filter them by language and gender, set the following and followers count range.
 Click the list’s name with the right mouse button and select to either Export (as is) or Export filtered.

 Once you’ve chosen profiles and posts and applied the actions, the application automatically schedules them for safe, gradual performance in accordance with Instagram activity limits.